verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Clock and delay constraints can be specified with an :ref:`SDC File <vpr_sdc_file>`.

+.. note:: By default VPR assumes file with ``.blif`` are in structural BLIF format.
+The format can be controlled with :option:`vpr --circuit_format`.

 Black Box Primitives
 ~~~~~~~~~~~~~~~~~~~~
 Black-box architectural primitives (RAMs, Multipliers etc.) should be instantiated in the netlist using BLIF's ``.subckt`` directive.